Dipstick DNA Extraction Kitbeta

 Description

-The Dipstick DNA Extraction Kit is a really quick way to extract DNA and clean away contaminants.
-The resulting sample can be used for PCR assays, sequencing, and DNA barcoding.
+The Dipstick DNA Extraction Kit is a very quick way to extract DNA from tissue samples.
+It uses grinding to extract DNA, a filter paper dipstick to extract DNA, and a wash step to remove contaminants.
+The resulting extracted DNA can be used for PCR assays, sequencing, and DNA barcoding.

-With low costs per sample, this method provides an affordable, reliable alternative to column-based extraction methods for very low DNA samples that require clean-up of inhibitors.
-This method is not suitable for protocols requiring total DNA extraction for genomic DNA.
+With low costs per sample, this method provides an affordable, reliable alternative to column-based extraction methods for tissue and solid samples that require clean-up of inhibitors.
+This method is not suitable for protocols requiring total DNA extraction for genomic DNA, or for extractions from samples that can’t be ground with a pestle.

 This protocol was published by Zou et al. (2017), when the group realised that cellulose-based paper allows rapid capture of DNA and a following wash step.